 Endorsements for Natural Farming

 The Government will promote chemical-free natural farming across the country.
 As a first step, the focus will be on farmlands in 5-km-wide corridors along the river Ganga.
-Further, agricultural universities will be encouraged to revise their syllabi to include natural, zero-budget, and organic farming, modern-day agriculture, value addition, and management.
+Further, agricultural universities will be encouraged to revise their syllabi to include natural, zero-budget, and organic farming, technology-based modern-day agriculture or precision agriculture, value addition, and management.

 Support for digital, hi-tech services, and startups